jaccon/NodeTelegramBot/README.md

 So now, we build a greate bot listening events from audio, stickers, texts, location, images.
 This is a first step to do a greate bot.

+#### Bot 03
+This example you can learning to use a differents reply types.
+Here we talk more about reply with rich text using HTML, Markdown, Photo, Share Video, location and more....